German special forces: Special Forces Aviation

 The KSK is currently supported by the German Army Aviation Corps and - since the reorientation of the Bundeswehr in 2010 - by the helicopter force of the German Air Force.
 In 2015, the KSK got its aviation component made up of 15 EC645 T2 utility helicopters.
 They will be part of the Helicopter Wing 64 at the Holzdorf Air Base.

-The KSM is supported by the Naval Air Wing 5 in Nordholz which operates the Westland Lynx and Westland Sea King.
+The KSM is supported by the Naval Air Wing 5 in Nordholz which operates the Westland Lynx and NH90.

 Specialized Forces

 Special Operations Training Centre

 Originally established in 1979 as an international school for long-range reconnaissance patrol team, the Ausbildungszentrum Spezielle Operationen is responsible for the initial and further training of special and specialized forces.
 The centre has the size of a regiment, is subordinate to Army Training Commando and based in Pfullendorf.

 Specialized Forces Army

 To close the gap between the KSK and regular infantry, the German Army developed a concept of specialized forces (Specialized Forces of the Army with Expanded Basic Qualifications for Special Operations, EGB - Spezialierte Kräfte des Heeres mit erweiteter Grundgefähigung für spezielle Operationen, EGB).
 This includes numerous army SOF units, mostly airborne forces.
 A distinction is made between the main operational forces and support forces.
 All of them are independent units respectively part of regular formations.

 In 2013, the operational forces consisted of: